Eric Sachs Email & Phone Number

 What company does Eric Sachs work for?

-Eric Sachs's current role is Corporate Vice President of Product Management for the Microsoft Identity & Network Access Division.
+Eric Sachs is listed as Corporate Vice President of Product Management for the Microsoft Identity & Network Access Division at Microsoft.

 What is Eric Sachs's email address?